GitBingo/Trees/README.md

 Trees
 =====

-These will be search trees, of all diffrent types
+These will be search trees, of all diffrent types.